instructure/inst-jobs/README.md

 workers.
 Jobs are configured with `max_attempts` set to 1, so if the job fails, it will not run again until the next scheduled interval.

+This works by storing a registry of periodic jobs with their intervals, enqueueing each job immediately for the next time it should be run at, and then having an extra step after the job is performed that re-enqueues it for the NEXT time it will run.
+It's expected that every periodic job will be in the queue all the time (either executing or queued for the next time it will execute).

+By default, Periodic jobs are singletons (see docs above on singleton jobs).
+If you really don't want a periodic job to be a singleton, you can pass { singleton: false } as a job arg.
+This makes it _possible_ for multiple versions of this job to run at the same time in the rare cases where that's appropriate.

 ### Lifecycle Events

 There are several callbacks you can hook into from outside